danielbachhuber/Assignment-Desk/readme.txt

 == Changelog ==

 = 0.8 =
 * Re-wrote voting to store data in a custom table.
-This will make for easier lookups and calculations.
+This will make for easier lookups and help address performance issues when scaling.
 Vote button is now an AJAX-y link, a la Quora, and degrades gracefully.
 Error message appears if the user isn't logged in.
 * Only avatars appear under the headline.
 Option to disable vote avatars by setting the number to display to zero.
 * Post meta box includes the age of the pitch
 * Sort pitches by age in the manage_posts view